pszemraj/rehuman/README.md

 Unicode-safe text cleaning & normalization for Rust.

-Strip invisible characters, normalize typography, and enforce consistent formatting-ideal for text sourced from web scraping, user input, or LLMs.
+Strip invisible characters, normalize typography, and enforce consistent formatting-ideal for text sourced from web scraping, user input, or [LLMs](https://archive.fo/PrRYl).

+> This crate is a Rust rewrite and expansion of [humanize-ai-lib](https://github.com/Nordth/humanize-ai-lib) by [Nordth](https://github.com/Nordth).

 ## Why rehuman?